cjunwon/Youtube-Data-Analysis/README.md

   * Automate/Schedule data updates using ngrok and invictify
   * Pull data from MySQL database back into pandas dataframe for analysis
 * Data Analysis (Natural Langauge Processing)
+  * Main question to answer: *Do videos with stronger sentiment values show high view counts?*

 <hr>